Squirm: Legacy

 Director Brian De Palma included a poster of Squirm in several scenes of his 1981 film Blow Out.
 A fan of De Palma, Lieberman told Fangoria that he asked him about the poster years later.
 De Palma reportedly answered "Only use the best!"

 Musician "Weird Paul" Petroskey created an album titled Worm in My Egg Cream that was dedicated to the scene where Mick orders an egg cream and finds a worm in it.
 Released on his label Rocks & Rolling Records, all 16 tracks on the album are titled the same as the album.

+Mystery Science Theater 3000

-Squirm was featured on a 10th-season episode of Mystery Science Theater 3000 (MST3K), a comedy television series in which the character Mike Nelson and his two robot friends Crow T. Robot and Tom Servo are forced to watch bad films as part of an ongoing scientific experiment.
-The episode was broadcast on the Sci-Fi Channel on August 1, 1999 and was the penultimate episode of the season and of the Sci-Fi Channel era of the show.
-It was shown along with the short film A Case of Spring Fever.
-In 2014, Shout!
-Factory released the MST3K episode as part of the "Turkey Day Collection", along with episodes focused on Jungle Goddess, The Painted Hills, and The Screaming Skull.
+Squirm was featured on episode #1012 of Mystery Science Theater 3000 (MST3K), a comedy television series in which the character Mike Nelson and his two robot friends Crow T. Robot and Tom Servo are forced to watch bad films as part of an ongoing scientific experiment.
+The episode was broadcast on the Sci-Fi Channel on August 1, 1999, and was the penultimate episode of the season and of the Sci-Fi Channel era of the show.
+The episode also included the short film A Case of Spring Fever.
+MST3K writer / performer Bill Corbett writes, "The thought of yet another movie based in the South ... had me depressed when we started work on this"; however, "the worms provided at least a slightly new take."

+Paste writer Jim Vorel ranked the episode #50 in his discussion of MST3Ks first twelve seasons.
+He calls Squirm one of the series' "most southern" movies, although he derides the actors' accents, calling them "particularly dreadful."
+He describes the villains as "smug-as-hell sheriffs and an incomprehensible antagonist whose face is covered with worms."
+What puts this episode in the top third of MST3K episodes for Vorel is the short, which he describes as "a whimsical, nightmarish trip down the rabbit hole of how terrible existence might be if all the world’s springs suddenly went missing."

+The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XXXI: The Turkey Day Collection DVD set, released by Shout!
+Factory on November 25, 2014.
+Special features included with the episode are the movie's theatrical trailer and an interview with star Don Scardino, "Squirm Talk With Don Scardino".
+The other episodes in the four-disc set include Jungle Goddess (#203), The Painted Hills (#510), and The Screaming Skull (#912).